microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_migrate/_index.md

 ### Creating backup of the _AdventureWorks_ database from the source SQL Instance to prepare for migration

-- As part of the automation, the script will also create a new text file and a desktop shortcut named Endpoints that includes the SQL endpoint for the Azure Azure Arc-enabled SQL Managed Instance.
+- As part of the automation, the script will also create a new text file and a desktop shortcut named "SQLMI Endpoints" that includes the SQL endpoint for the Azure Azure Arc-enabled SQL Managed Instance.

   ![Screenshot showing the Azure Arc-enabled SQL Managed Instance endpoint URLs text file](./29.png)